tdulcet/Linux-System-Information/README.md

 RAM, swap and disk space is output in both MiB (1024<sup>2</sup> bytes) and MB (1000<sup>2</sup> bytes).
 Similar to the [`systeminfo`](https://en.wikipedia.org/wiki/Systeminfo.exe) command on Windows.

 Useful when using an unfamiliar system or VM, particularly before running a program that has specific system requirements.
-All the values are saved to variables, which makes this easy to incorporate into larger scripts.
+All the values are saved to variables, which makes this easy to [incorporate](#scripts-where-this-is-incorporated) into larger scripts.

 For your Public IP address and Hostname, please see [this page](https://gso.cs.pdx.edu/info/) (under "Command Line Interface (CLI)").

-Please visit [tealdulcet.com](https://www.tealdulcet.com/) to support this script and my other software development.
+❤️ Please visit [tealdulcet.com](https://www.tealdulcet.com/) to support this script and my other software development.

 Also see the [Linux System Usage Information](https://github.com/tdulcet/Linux-System-Information) script.